 MBA Course Syllabus

-The students need to get an overview of the core subject areas that every branch of the MBA course covers.
+The students need to get an overview of the core subject areas that every branch of the Master of Business Administration course covers.
 By having an idea of the subjects, the candidates will be able to make their choice, to enroll in which college and course.
 The brief overview of the core subjects that the MBA course focuses on is given in the following table:

 MBA Course Job Prospects